-For the past six months, we have reported and then disclosed on this blog quite a lot of vulnerabilities we discovered in WordPress themes and plugins.
+For the past 30 months, we have reported and then disclosed on this blog quite a lot of vulnerabilities we discovered in WordPress themes and plugins.
 Here are below some interesting stats and facts about them, as well as a few recommendations for all developers of WordPress plugins and themes.

 Improper Access Control was clearly the biggest issue we found among those vulnerabilities.
-Each time, the developers didn’t check the user capability which always lead to devastating consequences: an unauthenticated user can change the WordPress core options, import the plugin/theme settings, create admin accounts or redirect the blog to a malicious website.
+Each time, the developers didn’t check the user capability, which always leads to devastating consequences: an unauthenticated user can change the WordPress core options, import the plugin or theme settings, create admin accounts or redirect the blog to a malicious website among other joys.

 Vulnerable Entry Points